Mr. Bogus: Clay animated version

-The clay animated version is a series of shorts that are localized versions of several episodes of the 1987 French / Belgian series of shorts simply titled Bogus, and served as lead-ins to commercial breaks.
+The clay-animated version is a series of shorts that are localized versions of several episodes of the 1987 French / Belgian series of shorts simply titled Bogus, and served as lead-ins to commercial breaks.
 They were originally produced by Antenne 2, Y.C.
 Aligator Film and Chin Chin Production, and were created by Michel Durieux and Ghislain Honoré.
 They were first aired on October 30, 1987, and reran from October 2, 1988 to February 1990.
 There were 300 episodes created, but only 42 were localized and used in the 42 episodes of the cel-animated version.

-In its original 1987 plot, the male house owner woke up by his alarm clock, drank coffee, took his keys and left from home to work.
+In the original 1987 plot, the male house owner was awakened by his alarm clock, drank coffee, took his keys, and left for work.
 But during his absence, the house wasn't alone.
-Bogus, a funny little yellow character, fate because of his hiding place and saw a short and fun adventures with surrounding objects.
-He clumsily discovers the world around them in different rooms of the house (such as the bathroom and the attic) and always provoked laughter from the viewers.
+Bogus, a funny little yellow character, then emerged from his hiding place and had short and fun adventures with surrounding objects.
+As Bogus clumsily discovered the world around him in different rooms of the house (such as the bathroom and the attic), he always provoked laughter from viewers.

-In the 1991 localized version, the original voice-acting and background music were changed to Cam Clarke's voice-acting and the instrumental version of the cel-animated version's opening theme.
+In the 1991 localized version, the original voice-acting and background music were changed to Cam Clarke's voice-acting and the instrumental version of the cel-animated version's opening theme respectively.